 On April 26, 2010, the foundation stone is laid by Dean Thomas Groß.
-In a steel capsule, the 1st psalm in Hebrew is placed in the concrete under the center of the still to be built Rose of Shalom - below the Turning Point.
+In a steel capsule, the 1st psalm in Hebrew is placed in the concrete under the center of the still to be built "Blossom of Shalom" - below the Turning Point.
 From this point of reference the Circle of Peace (with the Tree of Life) and the Border Stone - that is the whole Jerusalem Friedensmal - will be measured and constructed.

 Bergsträßer Anzeiger, April 28, 2010

 A symbol of peace and reconciliation in the midst of nature

 Hochstädten.
 The Circle of Peace becomes reality.
 The laying of the foundation stone on Monday is the step into the final phase of already eleven years of development and persuasion.

 The project, initiated by Thomas Zieringer, is a circular monument that is being built on the Hochstädter district directly on the European E8 hiking trail.
 The Bensheim artist and author speaks of a national memorial site and a place integrated into nature.

 After a long preparatory work and the search for a suitable location, Zieringer bought a meadow property on a hill between the cities of Hochstädten and Elmshausen in 2006.
 At the beginning of this year, the district authority issued a building permit for the stone monument.
 The nature conservation authorities also gave the go-ahead.